andsmedeiros/uevloop/README.md

 ### Application

-The `application` module is a convenient top-level container for all the internals of an µEvLoop'd app.
+The `application` component is a convenient top-level container for all the internals of an µEvLoop'd app.
 It is not necessary at all but contains much of the boilerplate in a typical application.

-It also proxies functions to the [`event loop`](#event-loop) and [`scheduler`](#scheduler) modules, serving as a single point entry for the system operation.
+It also proxies functions to the [`event loop`](#event-loop) and [`scheduler`](#scheduler) components, serving as a single point entry for the system operation.

 The following code is a realistic minimal setup of the framework.
 ```c